bastientauran/Networks/README.md

 Generated javadoc for latest commit on main branch can be found on [GH pages](https://bastientauran.github.io/Networks).

+UML class diagram can be generated using [the following Python script](doc/exportUML.py)

 ## Libraries needed

 Libraries are tested using JUnit: